O. Henry: Life in Texas

 Porter traveled along with James K. Hall to Texas in March 1882, hoping that a change of air would help alleviate a persistent cough he had developed.
 He took up residence on the sheep ranch of Richard Hall, James Hall's son, in La Salle County and helped out as a shepherd, ranch hand, cook, and baby-sitter.
 While on the ranch, he learned bits of Spanish and German from the mix of indigenous and immigrant ranch hands.
 He also spent time reading classic works of literature.

-Porter's health did improve.
+Porter's health improved.
 He traveled with Richard to Austin, Texas, in 1884, where he decided to remain and was welcomed into the home of Richard's friends, Joseph Harrell, and his wife.
 Porter resided with the Harrells for three years.
 He went to work briefly for the Morley Brothers Drug Company as a pharmacist.
 Porter then moved on to work for the Harrell Cigar Store located in the Driskill Hotel.
 He also began writing as a sideline and wrote many of his early stories in the Harrell house.

 As a young bachelor, Porter led an active social life in Austin.
 He was known for his wit, story-telling, and musical talents.
 He played both the guitar and mandolin.
 He sang in the choir at St. David's Episcopal Church and became a member of the "Hill City Quartette", a group of young men who sang at gatherings and serenaded young women of the town.